 THE MAIN HOUSE

-4 Star Gold standard country house group accommodation with 7 bedrooms, sleeping up to 20.
+Gold Award country house group accommodation with 7 bedrooms, sleeping up to 20.
 Ideal for family and friends celebrations, special event or instead of a hotel for your family wedding accommodation

 The Main House provides very spacious accommodation on three floors of the 1875 Grade II Listed Westwood Lodge country house ideal for family celebrations, special occasions and anniversaries, attending a local wedding, sophisticated hen weekends, spa pampering short breaks and holidays with family and friends.
 It is also dog friendly.